 Price includes: Comfortable accommodations at a gay-friendly guesthouse; All breakfasts (continental); Five lunches (box lunch on boat); five dinners; Up to eleven dives (2 or 3 dives a day over five days) for certified divers, weather permitting; or Lessons (two days in the pool, then two days of actual diving in the Caribbean) for beginners; Post-dive island sightseeing and optional short hikes; A hike up the island’s Mt.
 Scenery; Complimentary cocktail or soft drinks at happy hour; Airport transfers if staying at our group lodging on arrival and departure days.
-All HE Travel tours include complimentary Medical & Evacuation Insurance (please note that this covers any medical needs during this trip, EXCEPT any medical situations related to diving.
+HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage (please note that this covers any medical needs during this trip, EXCEPT any medical situations related to diving.
 See below).

 Not included: Airfare to Saba; 1 lunch; 2 dinners, beverages at meals; Divemaster and crew gratuities; Equipment (available for rental, or bring your own; no charge for air tanks and weight belt); Saba Marine Park fee (currently $4 per dive — $44 for an 11-dive week); Nitrox is available for a small extra charge; PADI E-Learning Course and/or other diving training or refresher programs.